yaoyi92/autoplex/docs/user/fitting/fitting.md

 This tutorial will show you how to control the MLIP fit settings with the `autoplex` workflow.
 The choice of the correct fit setup and hyperparameter settings has a significant influence on the final result.
+Please note that the fitting might need nodes with very large memory requirements (1 TB) in some cases.

 ## General settings